Thousands of people take the plunge every year and transform their dusty, barely-used garages into beautiful living spaces.

 Plumbing and Sewage

 In the case of your garage-to-guesthouse conversion for your nephew, you’ll save a lot of money by just constructing a bedroom and study for the space.
-If you decide on an apartment that includes a bathroom, kitchen, or washing machine, you’ll incur additional plumbing costs.
+You’ll incur additional plumbing costs if you decide on an apartment that includes a bathroom, kitchen, or washing machine.

 It’s obviously easier and cheaper to add plumbing features to an attached garage apartment than to install the same features within a detached garage space.
 For attached garage spaces, you’ll likely need far less help from a plumber to set up the kitchen and bathroom plumbing connections.